anika253/typescipt-ref/README.md

 # 📘 TypeScript: From Basics to Advanced 🚀

 Welcome to the **TypeScript: From Basics to Advanced** repository!
-This project is designed to be a comprehensive and practical guide to learning TypeScript—from its core concepts to advanced features, patterns, and real-world usage.
+This project is designed to be a comprehensive and practical guide to learning TypeScript—from its core concepts to advanced features, patterns, and real-world usage.It induces errors lesser than javascript.

 ---